danhitchcock/nano_tipper_z/README.md

     -or-
     send 0.1 zily88

-To send 0.1 Nano to xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body:
+To send 0.1 Nano to xrb\_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body:

     send 0.1 xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

-To send all your Nano to xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd:
+or send all your balance:

     send all xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

-For PM commands, create a new message with any of the following commands (be sure to remove the quotes, '<'s and '>'s):
+There are many other commands.

     'create' - Create a new account if one does not exist 'send <amount or all> <user/address>' - Send Nano to a reddit user or an address